arturoleon/ridetotals.com/README.md

 # Ride Totals
+**NOTE: Uber discontinued the Public API.
+The code in this repository no longer works.**

 A simple web application that uses the Uber API to retrieve your rides and create a stats summary.
 It uses [Slim Framework](http://www.slimframework.com/), [Eloquent ORM](https://github.com/illuminate/database) and [php-oauth-client](https://github.com/fkooman/php-oauth-client).

 ## Install